 In the recent filing done by Public Service of Colorado – parent company Xcel Energy – http://www.dora.state.co.us/pls/efi/efi_p2_v2_demo.show_document?p_dms_document_id=240772&p_session_id=

 You will note in the documentation: “The Strategist model represents load for each month with a typical week composed of 168 hours that is then repeated to capture the full load for that month.
 As a consequence each 168 hour week is individually dispatched to minimize system cost.”
 A large assumption is being made that a week hourly shape within a month is relatively consistent.
-I don’t see how this is possible, given the changing of seasons plus just the very nature of weather.
+This is not a good assumption given the changing of seasons plus just the very nature of weather.
 Averaging the weeks into a month loses the variability of peaks and troughs.
-Historically, this was not important when intermittent resources were not so relevant, and in addition computing power was limited.
+Historically, this was not important when intermittent resources were not so relevant, and computing power was limited.

 However, times have changed and the process need not be shortcut.
 Below is the graph of Public Service of Colorado hourly load for the month of June 2012.
-I averaged the day of the week and hour to produce the average weekly line that would be used in a tool like Strategist.
+The graph compares the average weekly line that would be used in a tool like Strategist to the actual hourly data.
 You can see significant differences in the shape.
 In fact the peak drops 14% and the minimum load rises 7%.

 I currently don’t work for any software company, nor am I being paid to endorse any software product so I can say without a bias, Strategist,in its current form, is a risky software to use in the world of intermittent resources.
 With cost rising in all areas in the utility business, any misstep can lead to significant disallowances.
 Also, noted in the same document was an issue of space which limited the software to do a full optimization.
 “Despite algorithm efficiencies and Company efforts, such as locked expansion plan tails, this particular approach to expansion planning has the potential to eventually build more candidate plans than the data storage capabilities of the software can accommodate.”

 This concern came from a result of Strategist design to evaluate the various options.
 Strategist will calculate all permutations regardless of cost effectiveness.
-How Strategist limits some of the permutations, it employs the Bellman Optimization method – no relations to your Energy Consultant but worthy tidbit of knowledge.
-To a large degree I concur with this method.
-You want to see the various permutations as the most likely case to choose from will be a plan that is likely suboptimal in all reasonable scenarios, but at the same time, it is also cost effective in all scenarios.
-If one were to focus on a particular optimal plan, this involves feeling certain about the future which is too much of gamble given the many moving parts in the energy space.
-A robust and resilient plan that can be relatively cost effective in low and high for natural gas price, economy, carbon constraints, etc. world is the better plan.
-This resilient/robust plan in each discrete view will likely be sub-optimal.
+Strategist limits some of the permutations by employing the Bellman Optimization method – no relation to your Energy Consultant but worthy tidbit of knowledge.
+To a large degree, I concur with this method.
+You want to see the various permutations since the most likely case to choose from will be a plan that is likely suboptimal in all reasonable scenarios.
+At the same time, it is also cost effective in all scenarios.
+If one were to focus on a particular optimal plan, feeling certain about the future would be too much of a gamble given the many moving parts in the energy space.
+A robust and resilient plan, that can be relatively cost effective in low and high for natural gas price, economy, carbon constraints, etc. world, is the better plan.
+This resilient/robust plan in each individual outlook of the future will likely be sub-optimal.